infoScoop/infoscoop-documents/en/user-guide/global-settings.md

 At the General settings, the following items can be setup.

-  * Font size: The settings of the character size are executed here.
-It is the same function as the character size function(refer to [Changing the Character Size]).
   * The display period of new icons: The settings of the display period of the new icon of the Gadget that reads RSS are executed here.
   * Gadget merge confirmation dialog: The settings of displaying the confirmation dialog when merging RSS Gadgets are executed here.